suveshmoza/api/README.md

 ## Main modules
 - `main.py`
-  Creates the fastapi application and registers routes.
+  Initializes the FastAPI application and starts a background scheduler.
+This scheduler runs every 15 minutes to fetch fresh data for all zones, ensuring the app serves cached data instantly without hitting API rate limits during user requests.
 - `routes.py`
-  generates all `/aqi/<zone>` endpoints dynamically based on`zones.json`. also exposes `/aqi/zone/{zone_id}`.
+  Generates all `/aqi/<zone>` endpoints dynamically based on`zones.json`.
+Also exposes `/aqi/zone/{zone_id}`.
 - `fetchers.py`
    contains data fetch logic.
    `fetch_srinagar_gov` reads cpcb data from data.gov.in, plus temperature from openweather.
-   `fetch_jammu_openweather` reads air pollution + weather temperature from openweather.
+   `fetch_openmeteo_live` queries the OpenMeteo Air Quality API for real-time satellite-based pollutant data.
+   `get_zone_data` implements the caching strategy. it checks the internal server memory (RAM) first.
+If data is missing or older than 15 minutes, it fetches fresh data from the provider and updates the cache.
 - `conversions.py`
-  handles pollutant unit conversions, aqi calculation, breakpoints, and temperature corrections using the ideal gas law factor.
+  Handles the mathematics of AQI calculation.
+  - Converts Carbon Monoxide (CO) from µg/m³ to mg/m³ to match Indian standards.
+  - Maps raw concentrations to the official Indian CPCB sub-indices.
+  - Determines the final AQI based on the dominant pollutant.
 - `config.py`
   loads environment variables, zones.json, and aqi_breakpoints.json.
 - `zones.json`